Can Cats Eat Sardines?

 Can Cats eat Sardines?

-Can cat eat sardines?
-A cat is a carnivore.
-True to its nature means that he/she is a prey animal hence needs meat to survive.
-Fish in this case sardines are animals and should be a healthy, beneficial treat to a cat’s daily diet, right?
+Can cats eat sardines?
+A cat is a carnivore, so, true to its nature means he/she is a prey animal, hence, needs meat to survive.
+Fish, in this case sardines, are animals and should be a healthy and beneficial treat to a cat’s daily diet, right?

 As a cat owner your interest is to only feed the best to a cat’s nutritious, healthy diet.
 Many veterinarians, therefore,recommend to give canned foot over kibble foot.